sunkencity999/typeR198x/native/APP_STORE_NEXT_STEPS.md

 1. `bash native/sync-web.sh`
 2. In each Xcode project, remove the previous `www` folder reference (if any) and add the freshly synced `native/shared/www` as a folder reference set to "Create folder references".
+3. Copy the generated icons from `assets/icons/generated/ios` and `assets/icons/generated/macos` into your `.xcassets` catalogs (see sections below).

 ## 2. Configure the iOS/iPadOS Project